OR WAIT 15 SECS

 Fewer antibiotic prescriptions lead to fewer superbugs.
-That's the take-home message behind a new study in the
+That's the take-home message behind a new study in the Oct.
+15, 2005 issue of

 Drug-resistant bacteria, commonly called superbugs, are fast becoming a problem due to overuse and inappropriate prescribing of antibiotics.
 Streptococcus pneumoniae bacteria, also called pneumococci, are commonly found in children's noses and throats, and can result in ear infections, sinusitis, pneumonia and even meningitis.
 Many pneumococcal infections are treated with penicillin, but resistance to the drug is making the microbes more difficult to control.